 The lever which controls the clutch is also held by a clamp and goes on the opposite handlebar to the one on which you have the throttle control.
+See b.16 for adjustment.

 Before starting a cold engine, pull up the small control as shown, and hold it up while you count five; this gives a rich mixture which automatically returns to normal.